sympy/sympy-bot-old/README.rst

 Tips
 ----

-By default, the sympy repository is fully downloaded from the web, so you don't need to have any local copy.
+By default, the SymPy repository is fully downloaded from the web, so you don't need to have any local copy.
 However, if you do have a local copy already, you can skip most of the download (which might take a few minutes on slower connections) by passing a ``--reference`` option to sympy-bot::